 Custodian partners with Information Age on next Talking Tech event

-Custodian Data Centres have partnered with the popular technology publication, Information Age, on the upcoming Talking Tech events.
+Custodian partners with the popular technology publication, Information Age, on the upcoming Talking Tech events.

 The sales-free driven IT event is approaching its fourth event in under two years in April 2019, after successfully discussing and debating some of the hottest tech topics with its growing audience of senior IT professionals in previous events.